Stefan Wyszyński: Cardinal and Primate of Poland

 On 12 January 1953, Wyszyński was elevated to the rank of cardinal by Pope Pius XII, but it was not until 18 May 1957 that he was designated Cardinal-Priest of Santa Maria in Trastevere.

-He never stopped his religious and social work.
-Its crowning achievement was the celebration of Poland's Millennium of Christianity in 1966 – the thousandth anniversary of the baptism of Poland's first historical ruler, Mieszko I. During the celebration, the Communist authorities refused to allow Pope Paul VI to visit Poland and they also prevented Cardinal Wyszyński from attending celebrations abroad.
+His crowning achievement was the celebration of Poland's Millennium of Christianity in 1966 – the thousandth anniversary of the baptism of Poland's first historical ruler, Mieszko I. During the celebration, the Communist authorities refused to allow Pope Paul VI to visit Poland and they also prevented Cardinal Wyszyński from attending celebrations abroad.
 Wyszyński triumphed in 1978, when Karol Wojtyła of Kraków was elected Pope John Paul II, followed by a spectacular papal visit to Poland in 1979.
 Wyszyński did not turn a blind eye towards the civil unrest in 1980.
 When the Solidarity trade union was created in Poland, he appealed to both sides, the government as well as the striking workers, to act responsibly.

 Cardinal Wyszyński, often called the Primate of the Millennium, died on 28 May 1981 at the age of 79 of abdominal cancer.
 He is buried in St. John's Archcathedral in Warsaw.
-The cardinal, who had heard of the assassination attempt on the pope, offered his own life for that of the pontiff's.

 To commemorate the twentieth anniversary of his death, the year 2001 was announced by the Sejm as the Year of Cardinal Stefan Wyszyński.
 The Sejm also honoured the Cardinal as a "great Pole, chaplain and statesman".

 Legacy

+Wyszyński's major achievement was to preserve the position of the Catholic Church as a powerful social institution in Poland into the Communist era.
+Under Wyszyński, the Church gradually became an autonomous partner to the ruling nomenklatura in shaping the post-war society.
+Rather than implementing the reforms of the Second Vatican Council, Wyszyński's Church cultivated moral authority by appealing to tradition.

 In 1981 Krzysztof Penderecki composed the Agnus Dei of his Polish Requiem in his memory.
 In 2000, a motion picture was made about the life and imprisonment of Wyszyński.
 The Primate – Three Years Out of a Thousand was directed by Teresa Kotlarczyk.
 The title role was played by Andrzej Seweryn.

 In the CBS miniseries Pope John Paul II (based on the life of the Polish pope), Cardinal Wyszyński was portrayed by English actor Christopher Lee.

 Cardinal Stefan Wyszyński University in Warsaw, earlier the Warsaw Theological Academy, was renamed for him.
 The Museum of John Paul II and Primate Wyszyński is being constructed at the Temple of Divine Providence in Warsaw.

 In 2022, another motion picture of Wyszyński's life was made.
 Prophet, was directed by Michal Kondrat.
 The title role was played by Slawomir Grzymkowski.